Known Issues and Workarounds

 Workaround: Login to router and execute a CLI “service password-encryption” in config mode.
-Otherwise navigate to “Configure CLI” menu and execute the same CLI in config mode.
+Otherwise navigate to Any CLI to the box menu and execute the same CLI in config mode.

 Symptom: NAT translations do not happen if stale NAT translation CLIs present in the configuration.